FlechData-Consulting/FlechData-Consulting/README.md

 💡 **Data & Finance Consultant | Data Scientist**
 Passionate about digital transformation, finance, and big data, I design **scalable, business-driven data solutions** that turn insights into measurable value.

-🎓 **Education:** Master’s Degree in Information Systems Management in *University of Paderborn, Germany*
+🎓 **Education:** Master’s Degree in Information Systems Management at the *University of Paderborn, Germany*

 💼 **Experience:** Data Science, Financial Analysis, and AI/Data Engineering in across both corporate and freelance projects